textlab/glossa/README.md

         R CMD INSTALL plyr rcqp

   Note: If you get an error message saying that the glib-2.0 library was not found by pkg-config, you need to install the header files for Glib 2.
 Depending on your distribution, these header files can be found in a package called libglib2.0-dev, glib2-devel, or something similar.

+## More information

+For more information, see the [RGlossa wiki](http://github.com/textlab/rglossa/wiki).